status-im/help.status.im/docs/en/your-profile-and-preferences/about-your-status-display-name.md

 - The Status ENS name is the ENS name with the Status prefix.
 The Status app offers to use the `.stateofus.eth` domain for your Status ENS name.

 - You can add your ENS name or make the Status ENS name using the Status Desktop or Mobile app.

 ## ENS names vs. text name

 - An ENS name or the Status ENS name can replace your text display name in chats.

 - The text name is free of charge.

-- An ENS name costs from 5$ annually and has the limits of ownership.
+- An ENS name costs from 5$ annually and has limits of ownership.

 - The Status ENS name costs 10SNT for a year.
 After the first year of ownership, you can return your funds.
-Thus, the Status ENS name is free for you and stays with you forever.
+Thus, the Status ENS name is free of charge for a year and stays with you forever.

+- By using an ENS or Status ENS name, you can make your display name unique.
+  In any Community, users can use identical text names as a display name.

+Read more about Status ENS names on the [Make your Status ENS name] [make-your-status-ens-name] page.

 ### Limitations of the text display name